Example: Auction Domain

 });Key Patterns Demonstrated

-Multi-Validation Command Handlers
+Multi-Validation Decide Handlers

 The PlaceBid handler checks three conditions in sequence.
 Each validation path returns a different event.
 This is the recommended pattern — validate early, return rejection events for failures.